-We are specialized in developing biological indicators for measuring ecosystem health, for example, to meet the requirements of the Water Framework Directive (WFD, Directive 2000/60/EC).
-Important human-induced environmental changes we are currently focussing on are: eutrophication, acidification, climate change, metal contamination, pesticides, invasive species and the combined effect of multiple stressors.
+We are specialised in developing biological indicators for measuring ecosystem health, for example, to meet the requirements of the Water Framework Directive (WFD, Directive 2000/60/EC).
+Important human-induced environmental changes we are currently focusing on are eutrophication, acidification, climate change, metal contamination, pesticides, invasive species, and the combined effect of multiple stressors.

 Faculty professor: Richard Johnson

 Professor: Willem Goedkoop

 Staff at the Division of Ecology and Biodiversity

 Research at the Division of Ecology and Biodiversity aims to understand the structural and functional diversity of aquatic and terrestrial ecosystems, often related to changes in the environment.

 We are also responsible for implementing the national monitoring programmes of phytoplankton, zooplankton, benthic diatoms, aquatic plants, and benthic invertebrates in lakes and streams on behalf of the Swedish Agency for Marine and Water Management.